-Allon Percus is a professor of mathematics at Claremont Graduate University.
+Allon Percus is the Joseph H. Pengilly Professor of Mathematics at Claremont Graduate University.
 He joined the university as an associate professor in January 2009.

 Percus is an applied mathematician whose diverse background has put him at the forefront of a field of mathematics with applications in the computational and physical sciences.
 His research combines discrete optimization and statistical physics, exploiting physical models and techniques to study the performance of algorithms on NP-hard problems.
 Together with Stefan Boettcher, he developed the method of Extremal Optimization that has since been applied to problems ranging from social networks to protein folding.